umbertopicchini/umbertopicchini.github.io/_pages/cv.md

 {% include base_path %}

 Education
 ======
-* B.S. in Github, Github University, 2012
+* 2007, Ph.D. in Statistics at the Department of Statistics, Probability and Applied Statistics, University of Rome "La Sapienza", Italy.
-* M.S. in Jekyll, Github University, 2014
+* 2003-2006, research fellow at the Biomathematics Laboratory (Institute of System Analysis and Computer Science, Rome, Italy), within the Ph.D. program in Statistics at University of Rome "La Sapienza", Italy
-* Ph.D in Version Control Theory, Github University, 2018 (expected)
+* 2003, M.Sc. in Statistics at the Faculty of Statistics, University of Rome "La Sapienza", Italy.

 Work experience
 ======